SusTech 2024 logo

 10:00 Distributionally Robust Optimization-Based Stochastic Operation Strategy of Soft Open Points in Distribution Networks

-Changhee Han (Gyeongsang National University, Korea (South)); Seokheon Cho (University of California, San Diego & Qualcomm Institute, USA); Ramesh Rao (University of California San Diego, USA)
+Han Chang Hee (Gyeongsang National University, Korea (South)); Seokheon Cho (University of California, San Diego & Qualcomm Institute, USA); Ramesh Rao (University of California San Diego, USA)

 Monday, April 15 10:30 - 12:00 (America/Los_Angeles)